If you’ve crawled under a rock recently, you may not have noticed the dramatic growth of Facebook Live and live streaming.

 Awesome software with great functionality.
 Out of budget for a lot of people but, if you have the budget, it’s worth it.

-Facebook live doesn’t have enough functionality currently available so you need to use an external platform to get better production.
-This article covers a range of options.
-What other options have you considered?
+Facebook Live doesn’t have enough functionality currently available so you need to use an external platform to get better production.
+This article covers a range of options for Facebook Live setup and gives you an idea of the available equipment for Facebook Live, both in terms of hardware and software.
+What other options have you considered or used for live broadcasting on Facebook?